The effect of caffeine on the body can be, in some people be sudden and dramatic, in others, none existent.

 Avoid alcohol close to bedtime; it can lead to disrupted sleep later in the night

 ~~~Don’t forget to turn off your mobile phone/laptop ~~~leave them downstairs~~~invest in an old-fashioned alarm clock~~ you managed before you had a smartphone so you can do it again (unless you are a millennial!)

 You could also try swapping your last cup of coffee for a Decaf – it’s hard to find a decaf that tastes like a decent cup of coffee, I know because we’ve tried!

 Life offers us a bewildering amount of choice – Coffee is no exception.

 Most of us are caught up in this new Cafe Culture, it’s sociable, it’s accessible (it’s hard on your waistline 🙄) Let’s face it if you’re new to coffee then it’s confusing.

-A cheap way to ease yourself into coffee is to buy a Cafeteire (glass & metal thing with a plunger – google it) read the info below then go shopping.
+The easiest & cheapest way to ease yourself into coffee is to buy a Cafetiere (glass & metal thing with a plunger – google it) read the info below then go shopping.

 Starting with the basics – Fresh is best.